 RTO Sample Intervals

-Note: From the disaster recovery (DR) perspective, the RTO clock starts right when the recovery process starts.
-As you calculate RTO (Recovery Time Objective) for your business units, consider RTO category (or timeframe) breakdown similar to this:
+Note: From the disaster recovery (DR) perspective, the RTO clock starts right when the recovery processes start.

-With Zmanda’s DRaaS plan, no matter the size of your business, we can help you shorten outage times significantly while recovering data before your business is at risk.
-Also, we can help you to avoid the pain of downtime depending on your business needs.
-Our disaster recovery and backup solution combine Amazon Glacier with a 20x lower-cost of long-term data archival that deploys a robust high availability that ensures business continuity.
+With Zmanda’s DRaaS plan and custom service level agreements, irrespective of the size of your business, we can help you shorten outage times and avoid the pain of downtime depending on your business needs.
+Apart from hybrid backups to support the transition and achieve relatively faster RTOs, our enterprise solution combines Amazon Glacier with a 20X lower-cost of long-term data archival that deploys a robust high availability and ensures business continuity.

 Our enterprise backup solution unifies backup, disaster recovery, and long-term storage archiving specifically tailored to clients’ needs.
-Zmanda’s AWS Deep Archive solution equips you with more storage capacity of workloads that provide security, reliability, scalability, and availability while recovering your environment even at times of total server failure event.
+This provides security, reliability, scalability, and availability while recovering your environment even at times of total server failure event.